Joiry/HSL_Carp/work_pipes_vars.md

 > ## Exercise
 >
 > Now that we know about the pipe (`|`), write a single command to find the number of reads
-> in the `SRR098026.fastq` file that contain at least two regions of 5 unknown
+> in the `SraRunTable.txt` file that contain at least two regions of 5 unknown
 > nucleotides in a row, separated by any number of known nucleotides.
 Do this without creating
 > a new file.